docker-mailserver/docker-mailserver/README.md

 ## Environment variables

 Please check [how the container starts](https://github.com/tomav/docker-mailserver/blob/master/target/start-mailserver.sh) to understand what's expected.
+Also if an option doesn't work as documented here, check if you are running the latest image!

 Value in **bold** is the default value.